imanabr77/Strategy-Deployment/README.md

 Inside this repo is one of the Canary strategy implementation scenarios using Argo rollout, which requires that CRD or Argo rollouts be installed on the Kubernetes cluster where this scenario is implemented.

+To install the Argo rollouts plugin

+> ./install-argo-rollouts-plugin.sh

 ### What is a Canary Deployment?

 * It involves deploying a new version of an application alongside the existing one.